Opinion: Thanks to Boris Johnson, the next PM will inherit low levels of public trust

 By 2024, the Conservative Party will have been in office for 14 years.
 Voters will ponder whether it’s time for a change.
 To win, the new PM will need to have steered the country through its current crisis and devised a credible strategy for the prosperity and security of the UK and the ability to deliver it.
 I wish him or her well.

-David Lidington was a Conservative MP from 1992 to 2019, and served as chancellor under Theresa May
+David Lidington was a Conservative MP from 1992 to 2019, and served as Chancellor of the Duchy of Lancaster and minister for the Cabinet Office under Theresa May

 Register for free to continue reading